Power Rankings: Big final week for the ACC

 This week: at Michigan State (Saturday)

-Michigan still awaits the return of Charles Matthews, but through two games, the Wolverines have survived without him.
-Isaiah Livers slotted into the starting lineup, and has been a plus due to his motor on the glass and his ability to step outside and make 3-pointers.
+Michigan still awaits the return of Charles Matthews, but the Wolverines have survived two games without him.
+Isaiah Livers slotted into the starting lineup, and he has been a plus due to his motor and contributions on the glass and his ability to step outside and make 3-pointers.
 He had 12 points and 10 rebounds, including three 3-pointers, against Nebraska -- then followed it up with 11 points and five rebounds, with three more 3-pointers, at Maryland.

 8. Michigan State Spartans (23-6)